Skip to content

 A common question we get is.
 ‘What happens if your influencer decides to stop working with you?
 Don’t you lose all the investment you’ve made in their audience?’

-And in some sense, yes - that’s true.
-But the audience is only a fraction of the benefit that influencers provide.
+And in some sense, yes—that’s true.
+However, the audience provides only a fraction of the benefit that B2B influencers provide.

 The most valuable thing is the content.